percona/k8sps-docs/docs/architecture.md

 Containers deployed with the Operator include the following components:

-* [Percona Server for MySQL](https://www.percona.com/doc/percona-server/LATEST/index.html) (a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database),
+* [Percona Server for MySQL](https://www.percona.com/doc/percona-server/LATEST/index.html) - a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database,

-* [Percona XtraBackup](https://www.percona.com/doc/percona-xtrabackup/8.0/index.html) (a hot backup utility for MySQL based servers that doesn’t lock your database during the backup),
+* [Percona XtraBackup](https://www.percona.com/doc/percona-xtrabackup/8.0/index.html) - a hot backup utility for MySQL based servers that doesn’t lock your database during the backup,

-* [Orchestrator](https://github.com/openark/orchestrator) (a replication topology manager for MySQL, used when [asynchronous replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication-primary-secondary-replication.html) betweem MySQL instances [is turned on](operator.md#mysql-clustertype)),
+* [Orchestrator](https://github.com/openark/orchestrator) - a replication topology manager for MySQL used when [asynchronous replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication-primary-secondary-replication.html) betweem MySQL instances [is turned on](operator.md#mysql-clustertype),

+[HAProxy](https://haproxy.org) - a load balancing and proxy service used when [asynchronous replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication-primary-secondary-replication.html) betweem MySQL instances [is turned on](operator.md#mysql-clustertype)),

-* [MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/), a proxy solution used when [group replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication.html) between MySQL instances [is turned on](operator.md#mysql-clustertype)).
+* [MySQL Router](https://dev.mysql.com/doc/mysql-router/8.0/en/) - a proxy solution used when [group replication](https://dev.mysql.com/doc/refman/8.0/en/group-replication.html) between MySQL instances [is turned on](operator.md#mysql-clustertype),

+*[Percona Toolkit](https://docs.percona.com/percona-toolkit/) - a set of tools useful in debugging MySQL Pods.

 The design of the Operator is highly bound to Percona Server for MySQL and the high availability implementation based on Orchestrator,